Agiff/Server-Genshin-Wishing-Simulator/Documentation.md

 }
 OR
 {
-  "message": "username must be unique"
+  "message": "Username is already in use"
 }
 OR
 {
-  "message": "email must be unique"
+  "message": "Email is already in use"
 }
+OR
+{
+  "message": "Please enter a valid email address"
+}
+OR
+{
+  "message": "Username length must be around 4-16 characters" }
+OR
+{
+  "message": "Password length must be around 8-32 characters" }
 ```